pldn/LDWizard-old/README.md

 ### 4.1 upload/input component

+#### csv upload

+For the csv upload we will need to make a choice about how we interpret a correct csv document.
+This is due to the ambiguity of a correct csv file.
+A csv file can have multiple different delimiter formats, e.g. "," or ";".
+This could occur natural if the user uses the Dutch notation for decimal numbers.
+When this happens, the csv split will differ from what is expected.

+Secondly a csv can have multiple different methods for declaring strings with quotations marks, e.g. """ or "'".
+Finally there are also different Implementations for spaces at the beginning and the end of the fields.
+These can also be handled different from csv to csv.

+For this problem there are three solutions, we can either declare that:
+ - A correct csv document, is something that the developers from LDWizard decide.
+ - A correct csv document, is something the implementer of an instantiated LDwizard will decide.
+ - A correct csv document, is something the user of a specific instantiated LDWizard will decide on a limited basis.

+I would recommend that we implement the second solution as leading.
+The domain expert that will help create the instantiation of the LDWizard will probably also know which csv template is leading the domain.
+The domain expert can also help if users have the incorrect csv, and help them transform the csv file.

+We do not expect that a csv will always have a header line.
+If the file does not have a header file we should use a baseIRI + the letter of the column as the IRI for the predicate.

+The LDWizard will follow the <https://www.w3.org/TR/trig/> specifications for the handling of special characters.
+The LDWizard will handle these special characters as errors.

+##### Limitations

+The second decision we should take is the size of the csv documents.
+Here two factors can be limiting for us in how large the size of the file can be.
+The performance of the conversion script, and the size of the document that can be handled in the browser, without significant performance loss.

+To make sure we can handle both limits I would recommend using a file limit of 50 mb.
+If we notice that we can improve or enlarge one or both we could always improve it.

+A final hard limitation would be the amount of columns, and a limit on the amount of rows.
+Let's set the limit for the amount of rows on 30, for now.
+As it is expected that this would not improve the usability of the LDWizard if we enlarge this number any further.
+But we can always decide different.
+Let's set the amount of rows on 1.048.576, the same limit as excel for the amount of rows.
+With the same footnote as for the amount of columns.

 ### 4.1.1 Description and Priority

 ### 4.1.2 Stimulus/Response Sequences

-Stimulus: the user uploads a correct csv document
+Stimulus: the user uploads a correct csv document. <br>
 Response: The continue/transform button will enable and the document will be stored in the browser memory.

+Stimulus: The user uploads an incorrect document.<br>
+Response: The user will get a error saying that the document is incorrect and show the location of the error.

-Stimulus: The user uploads an incorrect document
+Stimulus: The user uploads an correct csv document, with incorrect special characters according to the <https://www.w3.org/TR/trig/> specifications.<br>
-Response: The user will get a warning that the document is incorrect.
+Response: The user will get a error saying that the document is incorrect and show the location of the error.

-Stimulus: The user uploads multiple csv documents
+Stimulus: The user uploads multiple csv documents.<br>
-Response: The user will get a warning saying it can only upload a single csv document
+Response: The user will get a warning saying it can only upload a single csv document.

-Stimulus: The user uploads a correct conversion script
+Stimulus: The user uploads a correct conversion script.<br>
 Response: The script will be handled accordingly.
 The user will see a transform instead of a continue button.

-Stimulus: The user uploads an incorrect script
+Stimulus: The user uploads an incorrect script.<br>
 Response: The user will get a warning that the script is incorrect.

 ### 4.1.3 Functional Requirements